 I also apologize for typing so much.

-Anonymous asked: quinn being gay in some of tmf's stories has exactly nothing to do with quinn's orientation on the show. regarding in character, there is a difference between making a story that makes a ludicrous non-canon premise (ie bodyswap, tss) believable by giving seriously changed characters some recognizable traits, and attempting to write characters just as they are on the show. idk why anyone would try to do the latter with glee, as the show canon is awful.
+Anonymous said: quinn being gay in some of tmf's stories has exactly nothing to do with quinn's orientation on the show. regarding in character, there is a difference between making a story that makes a ludicrous non-canon premise (ie bodyswap, tss) believable by giving seriously changed characters some recognizable traits, and attempting to write characters just as they are on the show. idk why anyone would try to do the latter with glee, as the show canon is awful.

 First, for the sake of this discussion, we can throw out post-season 2 canon from consideration since most of TMF’s fics were written either disregarding portions of season 2 and/or completely disregarding season 3.